ARa2of/PV-BESS-Analysis-Tool/README.md

 [![View PV-BESS Analysis and Sizing Tool (PVBT) on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://uk.mathworks.com/matlabcentral/fileexchange/98279-pv-bess-analysis-and-sizing-tool-pvbt)

+This tool was validated and detailed in the following paper:

+A. A. R. Mohamed, R. J. Best, X. A. Liu and D. J. Morrow, "A Comprehensive Robust Techno-Economic Analysis and Sizing Tool for the Small-Scale PV and BESS," in IEEE Transactions on Energy Conversion, 2021, doi: 10.1109/TEC.2021.3107103.

+The full paper link: https://ieeexplore.ieee.org/document/9521731  ||  Open Access version from: https://bit.ly/3hspvsu

 The repository contains two programs: 1) PVBT and 2) PVBTOptimization.
 The first one is for the analysis only, the second one is for the PV/BESS sizing optimization and analysis.

 The PVBT tool utilizes a real-time BESS control method that aim to maximize the PV self-consumption and energy arbitrage that has been validated using real measurements in addition to integrating a rigorous ageing model to determine the loss in savings due to the capacity degradation.
 The PVBT outputs are: